-- Understand that not all homework assignments are equally valuable for all students. - · Explain the purpose of every homework assignment. - Listen to what students and families say about their experiences with homework. - If you expect students to do homework, make sure it is worth doing.
-Otherwise, they will assume that none of what you assign is of value. - Acknowledge and be thankful for students' efforts to complete homework. - Encourage students to ask their parents to help with homework.
+- Understand that not all homework assignments are equally valuable for all students. - · Explain the purpose of every homework assignment. - Listen to what students and families say about their experiences with homework. - If you expect students to do homework, make sure it is worth doing. - Acknowledge and be thankful for students' efforts to complete homework. - Encourage students to ask their parents to help with homework. - Make every effort to acknowledge completed

-- Offer to help students before and after school with homework unless the assignments are really ones that can be completed independently. - Make every effort to acknowledge completed homework assignments; and, if you grade them, grade and return them right away. - Remember, education means developing the mind, not stuffing the memory. - · Don't give homework as punishment. - Don't give spur-of-the-moment homework assignments. - Don't assume that because no questions are asked when you give the assignment that students have no questions. - Don't expect students (even your best ones) to always have their homework done. - Don't confuse excuses for incomplete homework assignments with legitimate reasons.
+- homework assignments; and, if you grade them, grade and return them right away. - · Don't give homework as punishment. - Don't give spur-of-the-moment homework assignments. - Don't assume that because no questions are asked when you give the assignment that students have no questions. - Don't expect students (even your best ones) to always have their homework done. - Don't confuse excuses for incomplete homework assignments with legitimate reasons.